-Risk Management and Controls Committee ("RMCC")
+Risk Monitoring and Control Committee ("RMCC")

-There is no regulatory requirement for Amundi UK to maintain an independent risk management function.
-Amundi UK established a Risk Management and Controls Committee on a voluntary basis.
+Amundi UK has an independent risk management function, with a Risk Management and Controls Committee providing governance and oversight.

 Amundi UK has the RMCC which meets at least quarterly, and more regularly if required, to oversee the design and implementation of the organisation's risk management framework, to assess the organisation's risk profile and oversee the actions required to effectively control or mitigate key risks, address any material risk issues escalated to the committee and direct corrective action where necessary.
 The ICARA is reviewed annually by Risk, to ensure that it is consistent with current practice, and that the assessed ICARA risks are appropriate to the business.